 The name comes from the yuzu citrus trees that grow in the inner garden.
 Everything from the bathroom soap to the morning breakfast incorporated the fragrant yuzu.
 We loved coming back after a long day of exploring to rest in the traditional room and soak in the wooden tub.

-If a ryokan doesn’t fit your budget, I still suggest staying in Gion.
+If a ryokan doesn’t fit your budget, I still suggest staying near Gion.
 The area is incredibly busy during the day, but makes for unforgettable evening and night strolls among the lanterns.

 Day 4: Fushimi Inari and Nara